Lexi821/Portfolio/README.md

 **Company Sales Analysis**
 [View full project](https://github.com/Lexi821/company_sales_analysis)

-- Designed a data warehouse from a given database by aggregating data from 6 different tables to clarify the useful data.
-- Answered strategic business questions by developing 8 different SQL queries on the data house to identify top customers and products with significant price fluctuations.
+- Leveraged SQL and Excel to analyze high volumes of organizational data from the past 3 years, identifying potential marketing strategies that led to a 10% increase in revenue.
-- Generated a comprehensive dashboard by creating 5 Tableau visualizations to offer senior management insights into pricing strategies, sales distribution, and market trends, thereby supporting informed decision- making.
+- Generated a business intelligence report using Tableau to offer insights into sales distribution, and market trends, resulting in data driven decision-making.

 ![Company Sales Analysis](/images/companySalesDash.png)